stfc/PSyclone/doc/user_guide/dynamo0p3.rst

 +--------------------------+------------------------+----------+

 As can be seen from the above table, the kernel metadata does not capture all of the precision options.
-In particular, from the metadata it is not possible to determine whether a `REAL` scalar, `REAL` field or `REAL` operator has precision `R_DEF` or `R_SOLVER`.
+For example, from the metadata it is not possible to determine whether a `REAL` scalar, `REAL` field or `REAL` operator has precision `R_DEF` or `R_SOLVER`.